Derolik666/Bayesian_Stats_Project/README.md

 2. Understand the difference between Bayesian Approach vs. Frequentist Approach
 3. Test on No U-Turns Sampler (NUTS) method (Hamiltonian Monte Carlo method)

-Coding details are in the notebook file.
+Coding details are in the notebook file Bayesian_Project.ipynb.